-Arriving at my children’s school, I get out of my car and my children follow suit, grab their back packs and we walk toward the door.
-Along the way my youngest sees a few fall leaves on the ground, despite the fact that it’s only one day after labor day.
+Arriving at my children’s school, I get out of my car and my children follow suit, grab their backpacks and we walk toward the door.
+Along the way my youngest sees a few autumn leaves on the ground, despite the fact that it’s only one day after labor day.

-He reaches down and finds the two most red, beautiful leaves and hands me one.
+He reaches down and finds the two most red, beautiful leaves and hands one to me.
 This is a very common practice with him.
 I smile at him and he trots off toward the door, holding my cell phone that he is talking to his grandfather 800 miles away on.
 Another common practice, our morning call to my father and something that brings a smile to their face and gets my father’s day off to a wonderful start.

 “Why did you give that to me?
 You already gave me the other red leaf.”
 I say

 To which he replies, “Two red leaves are better than one.” and he runs over to the Lego bin.

 I suppose one can’t argue with that logic.
 So, I take my extra leaf and go to the car, sit down and place the two red leaves next to the four other leaves he’s given me over the past few weeks and the three lucky pennies he has given me.
 I take a moment to examine them.
 All six leaves and three pennies, one of which is a hay penny.
 My other son doesn’t tend to find ‘trash to treasure gifts’, he usually colors me creative pictures or makes me a sculpture, but these bits from either boy are more valuable than all the money in the world.
 Little treasures for a child, big treasures for a parent (at least this parent).